 Pharmacological Interventions for Osteoporosis

 Over the past half-century, there have been rapid and marked advancements in pharmacological interventions for osteoporosis.
 These include calcium and vitamin D supplementation, hormonal replacement therapy, and bisphosphonates 5.
 Studies have shown that these interventions are effective at reducing the incidence of osteoporotic fragility fracture 48-50.
 The drugs most commonly used in the treatment of osteoporosis are in the bisphosphonate (formerly diphosphonates) class, which have been shown to reduce all fractures by 35%, vertebral fractures by 50% and non-vertebral fractures by 25% 49, 51 .
 The human monoclonal antibody denosumab, which targets RANKL (receptor activator of NFκB ligand), was shown to reduce the risk of new radiographic vertebral fractures by 68% and hip fractures by 40% in the original 36-month FREEDOM trial 52.
 Extension of the FREEDOM trial has subsequently found that this reduction in fracture risk is sustained for at least 10 years of denosumab treatment 53.
 A more recent medication called teriparatide, a parathyroid hormone analogue which promotes bone formation, has been shown in clinical trials to be extremely efficacious in reducing fracture risk.
 For example, Kendler and colleagues showed in a multicentre, double-blinded, double-dummy, randomised controlled trial that teriparatide was more effective than risedronate, with a reduction in the risk of vertebral fractures by 64% and pooled clinical fractures by 52% over a two-year treatment period 54.
-55565557
+The anti-sclerostin antibody romosozumab was approved for medical use in the United States and Canada in 2019.
+Romosozumab is a humanized monoclonal antibody which blocks sclerostin from inhibiting osteoblast maturation and function.
+Phase III clinical trials have demonstrated romosozumab’s ability to increase BMD at the lumbar spine and hip and reduce the risk of vertebral and clinical fractures 55.
+However, as blocking sclerostin leads to Wnt (wingless/integrated) activation and therefore participation in the cardiovascular remodelling process, use of romosozumab may potentially lead to adverse cardiovascular events 56.
+Indeed, clinical trials have demonstrated an increased risk of serious cardiovascular events among patients that received romosozumab, which warrant further investigation 55.
+Another new approach for the treatment of osteoporosis is the parathyroid hormone–related peptide analog abaloparatide, which was approved to treat postmenopausal osteoporosis in the United States in 2017.
+The ACTIVE (Abaloparatide Comparator Trial in Vertebral Endpoints) trial showed that treatment with abaloparatide (80 μg daily) for 18 months reduced new morphometric vertebral fractures (RR 0.14; p < 0.001), nonvertebral fractures (HR 0.57; p = 0.049), major osteoporotic fractures (HR 0.45; p = 0.03), and clinical fractures (RR 0.30; p < 0.001) compared to placebo 57.

 The Osteoporosis Treatment Gap